Bepanaah

-Bepanaah is a 1985 Indian Hindi-language film directed by Jagdish Sidana, starring Shashi Kapoor, Mithun Chakraborty, Poonam Dhillon, Rati Agnihotri, Suresh Oberoi, Madan Puri, Kader Khan in pivotal roles.
+Bepanaah is a 1985 Indian Hindi-language film directed by Jagdish Sidana, starring Shashi Kapoor, Mithun Chakraborty, Poonam Dhillon, Rati Agnihotri, Suresh Oberoi, Madan Puri, and Kader Khan in pivotal roles.

 Summary

 Bajrang, a naive youngster from a small village finds himself exploited when he reaches Bombay, but he is happy as he meets Bhavna Bhardwaj and falls in love with her.
 But Bhavna loves Ravi Malhotra, a CBI Officer.
-Bhavna and Ravi get intimate, but circumstances separates them.
-Now Bhavna is pregnant and delivers Ravi's son and names him Rohit.
-As Bhavna is unable to reveal the name of Ravi, Bajrang rescues her to by giving her his family name.
+Bhavna and Ravi get intimate, but circumstances separate them.
+Bhavna gets pregnant and delivers Ravi's son and names him Rohit.
+As Bhavna is unable to reveal the name of Ravi, Bajrang rescues her by giving her his family name.
 But what would happen to Bhavna, when she knows that Bajrang is now a gangster?
-Moreover, Ravi is now married to Radha.
+Moreover, Ravi is now married to kalpana.
 Does Ravi know the truth?
 What would happen to Bhavna and would Ravi nab Bajrang forms the climax.